KF-Art/budgie-extras-voidlinux/README.md

      sudo xbps-install xtools

-If you haven't cloned the <code>void-packages repository already</code>, do it now:
+If you haven't cloned the <code>void-packages</code> repository already, do it now:

      git clone --depth=1 https://github.com/void-linux/void-packages